 Q. Are your records on the internet?

-A. A very small percentage of our holdings are available online through the ever-growing Online Catalog.
+A. A small percentage of our holdings are available online through the ever-growing Online Catalog.
 Laid side to side, pages in the National Archives' holdings would circle the Earth over 57 times!
-Because of the cost to digitize such a volume of materials, only a small percentage is available for research online.

 Q. How are your records arranged?